 What are the treatment options for CRPS?

 The treatment of CRPS is multi-modal and individualized.
-It may include physical therapy, medication, nerve stimulation techniques, and surgery, depending on the specific needs of each patient.
+It may include physical therapy, medication, nerve stimulation techniques, and surgery, depending on each patient’s specific needs.

 The prognosis of CRPS varies widely.
 Some individuals may experience significant improvement, while others may have a chronic and debilitating course.
 Complications of CRPS can include chronic pain, muscle weakness and atrophy, bone loss, skin problems, and psychological distress.